Eight Ways to Blacklist with Apache’s mod_rewrite

 For canonicalization purposes, this is exactly the type of information that must be focused on and manipulated in order to achieve precise, uniform URLs.
 Likewise, for blacklisting malicious request activity such as the kind of nonsense usually exposed in your server’s access and error logs, targeting, evaluating, and denying malicious URL requests is easily accomplished by taking advantage of Apache’s REQUEST_URI variable.

 As you can imagine, blacklisting via REQUEST_URI is an excellent way to eliminate scores of malicious behavior.
-Here is an example that includes some of the same characters and strings that are blocked in the upcoming 4G Blacklist:
+Here is an example that includes some of the same characters and strings that are blocked in the 4G Blacklist:

 <IfModule mod_rewrite.c>